Bee Hummingbird, world’s smallest bird, Photo by Kim Powell

 GENERAL SAFETY: Cuba is considered one of the safest countries to travel in throughout the Western Hemisphere.
 Cubans are generally very friendly and warm hearted people who welcome Americans and are eager to share and interact with us.
 As with all travel, we should exercise general precautions.
 When available, we should use a safety deposit box at homes that provide them.
 When in public areas, be mindful of money exchanges and avoid pulling out big sums of money.
 Pick pocketing, though rare may occur as it can anywhere else in the world especially in larger cities, so please keep track of your belongings.
 Make several copies of your passport/visa and store them in several different locations in your luggage.

 Please review the next heading regarding Gifts.
-If you would like to bring a second duffel with donated items, we encourage you to do so.
-If you have plans to clear out your clothing and shoe closet in the near future, you may bring an extra duffel of clothing and other personal items to donate.
-When packing, consider a second duffel with your items to donate.
-Upon arrival to Cuba, we can give extra duffels to Roman.
-These duffels will be dropped off at storage and distributed as needed so you will not have to travel with extra luggage.
+If you would like to bring donated items, we encourage you to do so.
+Upon arrival to Cuba, we will give your donations to Roman and they will be distributed to areas of need.
 Consider keeping some small gifts with you to give to special people you meet along the way.
-If you would like your extra duffel back, simply pack a few garbage bags to transfer items from the duffel to the bag that will go to storage.
 Thank you for your generosity.

-Medical supplies such as bandaids, gauze pads, medical tape etc. and over the counter first aid supplies such as advil, aspirin, benedryl, etc. are in great demand.
+Medical supplies such as bandaids, gauze pads, ointments, medical tape, etc. and over the counter first aid supplies such as advil, aspirin, benedryl, etc. are in great demand.
 Sporting goods items such as a deflated soccer ball with pump or fishing gear are other gift ideas.
 Inflatable Solar lanterns are light weight and extremely useful items.

 LANGUAGE : A very enriching part of our Support for the Cuban People program is conversing with the wonderful people we meet along the way.
 Very few people speak English and they greatly appreciate our efforts to converse in their language.
 You might want to consider brushing up on your Spanish skills or taking a basic conversational course before we depart.